With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreRay Of Hope is a mental health clinic in Raleigh, NC, located at 2900 Kidd Road, 27610 zip code area.
 Ray Of Hope provides partial hospitalization/day treatment, telemedicine/telehealth and outpatient treatment.
-Ray Of Hope offers trauma therapy, dialectical behavior therapy and individual psychotherapy to children / adolescents.
-Ray Of Hope also supports people with PTSD, people with trauma and children/adolescents with serious emotional disturbance.
-Additional services offered at Ray Of Hope include case management, family psychoeducation and court-ordered outpatient treatment.
+Ray Of Hope offers behavior modification, activity therapy and psychotropic medication to children / adolescents.
+Ray Of Hope also supports people with trauma, people with PTSD and children/adolescents with serious emotional disturbance.
+Additional services offered at Ray Of Hope include family psychoeducation, education services and court-ordered outpatient treatment.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.